umbraco/UmbracoDocs/Reference/Configuration/ImagingSettings/index.md

 ## Cache

 Contains configuration for browser and server caching.
-When changing these cache headers, its recommended to clear your media cache, as this meta data is stored in the cache and not updated when the configuration is changed.
+When changing these cache headers, its recommended to clear your media cache.
+As meta data is stored in the cache and not updated when the configuration is changed.

 ### Browser max age